decretist/Dissertation/Chapter0/chapter0.md

-foundational to most recent work on the composition of the *Decretum* that Gratian drew on just five formal sources for the bulk of the authorities he cited.[^21] These observations prompted me to reframe my initial interpretation, and consider the possibility that the eponymous Gratian who gave his name to the entire project had written *only* the case statements.
+foundational to most recent work on the composition of the *Decretum* that Gratian drew on just five formal sources for the bulk of the authorities he cited.[^21] These observations prompted me to reframe my initial interpretation and consider the possibility that the eponymous Gratian who gave his name to the entire project had written *only* the case statements.